chcrestani/GBS_prophage_integrase_typing/README.md

 This repository hosts a database of **sixteen Group B *Streptococcus*** (*Streptococcus agalactiae*) **prophage integrase types** (GBS*Int*1 to GBS*Int*12 and some subtypes) identified among **twelve insertion sites** (GBS1 to GBS12) (Crestani et al., 2020).
 To be registered as the same integrase type, the threshold **percentage of identity (% ID) at the amino acid level** was set at **>= 90%**, and query coverage (QC) was >= 95%.

+## Citation

+Crestani C, Forde TL, Zadoks RN.
+Development and application of a prophage integrase typing scheme for group B *Streptococcus*.
+Frontiers in Microbiology.
+2020 Aug 31;11:1993.

 ## Application for prophage detection and typing